raspberrypilearning/getting-started-with-guis/worksheet2.md

 1. Add the `ButtonGroup` widget to your import statement

-1. Inside the event loop, create a `ButtonGroup` widget like this:
+1. On the GUI, create a `ButtonGroup` widget like this: